-The Central Saint Martins Museum houses nearly 20,000 objects on 1,000 metres of shelving.
+The Museum & Study Collection houses more than 25,000 objects on 1,000 metres of shelving.
 We also have a comfortable study room where visitors can engage with our fascinating collections.
 With such a broad range of material there's something to interest everyone and we welcome visitors from both within and outside the university.

 Head of Museum Judy Willcocks talks about the Collection

 The museum was set up in the 1890s, in a world before the Internet or even decent colour reproductive photography, so the only way to show students how amazing some objects were was to have them for real.

 In the late 1800s and early 1900s the college had a budget to buy things it thought would be good for students to see and the resulting collection is like a mini V&A with early printed books and manuscripts, Japanese wood engravings, embroideries, textiles...
 Like lots of art schools we were buying these to show students what the best, most innovative, forward thinking designers were doing.

 That’s what we continue to do today, but now we don’t buy work by just anyone, we focus on staff, students and alumni.
 We buy work from the degree shows, and sometimes we buy work retrospectively as well.

 We do exhibitions in the Lethaby Gallery and we have a display window on the Street.
 We’re constantly curating new exhibitions and often we work with students to create the displays.
 It’s an opportunity for students to see things from the collection but also to learn about curating and object handling.

 We have a good searchable online catalogue, loads of images and information that students can look up.
 The point of a teaching collection is to teach through object handling.
 That means you have to be a bit more proactive as a student and book an appointment, but it also means you have access to some pretty amazing or rare material.